 Best for: Desserts, pastries, breakfast and lunch

-Chocolate Fashion is a longtime Coral Gables favorite, best known for its illuminated pastry case filled with oversized glazed fruit tarts, delicate cakes, cookies the size of a baby’s face, and shot glasses of chocolate mousse topped with chocolate macarons.
-It’s a paradise for anyone with a serious sweet tooth.
+Chocolate Fashion has been a Coral Gables staple for years, and the pastry case is the first thing that stops you in your tracks.
+Oversized glazed fruit tarts, delicate cakes, cookies the size of a baby’s face, shot glasses of chocolate mousse topped with macarons.
+It’s a lot, in the best way.